Dirac Wave Functions of Positive Energy with Arbitrarily Small Position Uncertainty: Introduction

 The remainder of this note is organized as follows.
 In Section~\ref{sec:arguments}, we elucidate why one might have expected a positive minimal position uncertainty.
 In Section~\ref{sec:construction}, we recall the construction of the sequence $\psi_n$ used in the proof of Theorem~\ref{thm:1}.
-In Section~\ref{sec:proofs}, we present the proofs.
+In Section~\ref{sec:proofs}, we present the proofs. {In Section~\ref{sec:literature}, we compare our result to related ones in the literature.}